Financial-Times/origami/README.md

 #### Silent mode ([docs](http://origami.ft.com/docs/syntax/scss/#silent-styles))

 When using `o-header` in silent mode, we offer a series of helper mixins to output styles for different parts of the header.
-The header is made up of various rows (e.g. `Top`, `Nav`, and `Search`), has different themes like `sticky` and `simple` and can be combined with additional features, such as the `drawer` and `megamenu`.
+The header is made up of various features (e.g. `Nav` and `Search`), has different configurations like `sticky` and `simple` and can be combined with additional features, such as the `drawer` and `megamenu`.

 ##### oHeader